First-timer Road-Trip to Okinawa

 ANA Intercontinental Manza Beach Resort

-Our 1st hotel of the trip, the amazing ANA Intercontinental Manza Beach Resort ( Tel.no: 98-966-1211).
+Our 1st hotel of the trip, the superb ANA Intercontinental Manza Beach Resort ( Tel.no: 98-966-1211).
 One look at the lobby is enough to tell you it is an exceptional resort.
 A great hotel to come back to after a fun-filled day out always refresh and prepares us for more adventures the next day.
-Some of the staff here speak competent English and makes the stay even more pleasant as it minimises miscommunication and provides an excellent source of local knowledge.
+Some of the staff here speak competent English which makes the stay more pleasant as it minimises miscommunication and provides an excellent source of local knowledge.

 The resort reception.
-IHG members get welcomed at a separate counter.
-Service was fabulous with the staff ever so obliging.
+IHG members get to check-in at a separate dedicated counter.
+Service was brisk with the staff ever so obliging.
 But English is not universally understood across all staff.
-There a daily car parking charge of 1000¥ (S$12/day), which is waived for IHG members.
+There is a daily car parking fee of 1000¥ (S$12/day), which is waived for IHG members.
 Do research other resorts that you planned to stay and see if they are affiliated with an international chain to save on parking.

-Our family room with view of the East China Sea.
-Cosy and comfortable with soft luxurious bedlinen, The bathroom has powerful rainshower with Shiseido body care products.
+Our family room with a view of the East China Sea.
+Cosy and comfortable with soft luxurious bedlinen, the bathroom has powerful rainshower with Shiseido body care products.
 And great news for Singaporeans, there is ChannelNewsAsia too!
 WiFi signal strength is good too.

-Service with a difference – Pillow a la carte, fabulous attention to sleep quality.
+Service with a difference – Pillow a la carte showed the hotel’s attention to sleep quality.
 Pillow has negative ions and other beneficial content.